Bottas denies Hamilton 100th pole in Portugal - RFI

 "You can never be satisfied, we exist to keep moving forward but I'm happy with what we're doing and the steps we're taking."

-Hamilton narrowly leads the 2021 championship after he won the opener in Bahrain before his Dutch rival Verstappen hit back in the Emilia Romagna GP at Imola.
+Hamilton narrowly leads the 2021 championship after he won the opener in Bahrain before Dutch rival Verstappen hit back at Imola.

-This weekend the Briton is joining the social media blackout featuring a host of international sports bodies as well as individuals in a protest over online abuse.
+"Third is of course not what we wanted but it's not too bad after I had a Q3 lap time deleted, which would actually have put us fastest," said Verstappen.

+"We struggled with the balance in Q1 and Q2 because of the track surface, and everyone is chasing grip, but we got to a decent level in Q3 so I don't think we are too far off."

 © 2021 AFP